JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Automatic import of user avatars from external systems

-If a user signs in to TeamCity [via a third-party account](configuring-authentication-settings.md), like GitHub or Bitbucket, for the first time, TeamCity will automatically fetch their avatar from the external system.
-Note that TeamCity will only be able to access avatars of users with verified emails (if you are using GitLab, ensure that a _public email_ is set in your account).
+When a user signs in to TeamCity [via a third-party account](configuring-authentication-settings.md), like GitHub or Bitbucket, for the first time, TeamCity will automatically fetch their avatar from the external system.
+Note that TeamCity will only be able to access avatars of users with verified emails (if you are using GitLab, check that a _public email_ is set in your account).

 It is possible to upload a different avatar in the TeamCity user profile settings afterwards.